 The most common tips you use in electronics projects are:

-- Conical tip
+1. Conical tip

-- Chisel tip.
+2. Chisel tip.

-4. Conventional Sponge
+Conventional Sponge

-Solders use a sponge, it will help to clean the soldering iron tip which removes oxidation.
+Solders use a sponge, which will help to clean the soldering iron tip which removes oxidation.
 With oxidation, the tips will turn black and will not accept solder as it was new.
 You can use a conventional wet sponge, but this shortens the tip’s lifetime due to increase and decrease.

 In addition, the tip temperature will drop temporarily when the wet sponge is wiped.
 So it is better to use a brass sponge.